 They key to getting the best price is to get at a minimum 2-3 construction bids before signing a lease.
 That way if the estimated costs are above what the landlord is offering for the tenant improvement allowance then you can go back to the negotiating table and ask for more.

-If your building out office space for rent austin tx and you want the landlord to pay for the tenant improvements then expect the lease term to be at least 3-5 years or more, unless you pay for the build-out costs yourself.
+If your building out Austin office space and you want the landlord to pay for the tenant improvements then expect the lease term to be at least 3-5 years or more, unless you pay for the build-out costs yourself.

 Who Pays for the Office Build Out?